Chichibu, Saitama: In popular media

 As a picturesque area within fairly easy reach of Tokyo, Chichibu has been much photographed.
 However, the photography of Chichibu by the Chichibu native Bukō Shimizu (1913–1995) is particularly extensive: Shimizu presented photographs of the mountains, people and customs of Chichibu in numerous books for the Japanese market, starting in 1954.

 The town of Chichibu is the setting for the popular anime series Anohana: The Flower We Saw That Day and the anime films The Anthem of the Heart and Her Blue Sky, all of which were written by Mari Okada who was born in Chichibu.

+The town is also prominently featured in the manga and anime series Botan Kamiina Fully Blossoms When Drunk.

 Possible connection with The Mikado

 The city considers itself as the inspiration for Gilbert and Sullivan's 1885 comic opera, The Mikado; the name of the opera's setting, "Titipu", is pronounced "Chichipu" in Japanese.
 Rokusuke Ei, a popular essayist, was convinced that Chichibu, the site of a peasant uprising in 1884, inspired the author, W. S. Gilbert, to set the opera in Japan.
 Other Japanese researchers have concluded that Gilbert may simply have heard of Chichibu silk, an important export in the 19th century.
 A theatre company from Chichibu first presented The Mikado in Japanese in Chichibu on March 10, 2001, performed by local actors, and throughout other locations in Japan.
 In August 2006, it travelled with this production to the International Gilbert and Sullivan Festival in Buxton, England.